In 2020, Nina Torr had her solo Masters exhibition at the David Krut Gallery in Parkwood in 2020 titled Wayfinding.

 She has also been part of various other group exhibitions at DKP.

 Nina Torr, born 1987, is an artist/illustrator based in Pretoria.
 After obtaining her BFA from Parsons School of Design, New York, in 2010, Torr returned to South Africa to further expand on her artistic practice.
 Torr completed a MFA at the University of Johannesburg in 2019.
 Torr frequently participates in various exhibitions and is a lecturer in illustration at the Open Window.
-Torr has to date had seven solo exhibitions, the most recent Left Field was hosted at NO END Contemporary in Johannesburg.
+Torr has to date had eight solo exhibitions, Wayfinding was her Masters exhibition that took place at David Krut Projects Johannesburg in 2020.

 Torr’s work explores mental landscapes inhabited by characters pursuing a journey of sorts.
 Her images imply open-ended narratives that invite the viewer to participate and engage with them on a personal level.